exoad/ap-compsci-a/README.md

 ### Files
 For each project and assignment, the code and assignment details would be put into a seperate folder.

+Check in the folder `/src/`.
+Folders besides this folder should be ignored unless you are running this entire repo.

 ### Notice

 This repo is only for resources and not to teach you anything directly.